okviz/okviz.github.io/_mydocs/www/contributing/review-guidelines/index.md

 1. **Introduction:**
    Provide an overview of the visual and its general purpose within Power BI.
 This section could include a brief history of the visual, its developer, and any notable achievements or awards.
 Also it could include part of final consideration.

-2. **Adherence to Chart Type/Category (If Applicable):**
+2. **Adherence to Chart Type(s):**
-   Assess how well the visual adheres to the standard features of its chart type or category.
-See a list of chart types and categories in the [Classification page](classification.md).
+   Assess how well the visual adheres to the standard features of its chart types.
+See a list of chart types in the [Classification page](classification.md).
-   >> If the visual does not fit into any classification, please [contact us](mailto:contribute@okviz.com) for guidance or to suggest a new classification.

 3. **Core Features:**
    Provide a free-form discussion of the specific features that make the visual unique.
 Highlight any standout functionality or customization options that set it apart.

 4. **Performance:**
    Evaluate the visual’s performance in terms of speed, responsiveness, and stability.

-   To evaluate performance, use a Contoso dataset with 10M rows, available for download here: [Contoso 10M.7z (420 MB)](https://github.com/sql-bi/Contoso-Data-Generator-V2-Data/releases/download/ready-to-use-data/pbix-10M.7z)
+See the performance section in the [Rating System](rating-system.md#design) for more details.

 5. **Final Consideration:**
    Summarize the overall performance of the visual.
 Discuss the rating ([see below](#rating-system)) and provide a detailed explanation of why the visual received that score based on its features and usability.